vigo/dotfiles-light/README.md

 repo*)

     .
-    ├── private/               ---> your private stuff folder!
+    ├── private/               ---> your private stuff folder! will load last!
     ├── ps1/
     ├── rc/
     ├── scripts/
     ├── startup-sequence/
     ├── LICENSE.txt
     ├── README.md
-    ├── options                ---> your private flags set/unset variables or functions └── profile
+    ├── options                ---> your private flags set/unset variables or functions will load first!
+    └── profile

 When you clone the repo, you won’t see `options` file and `private/` folder.